 It is vital to reiterate the importance of colors in marketing today.
 One study indicates that the human brain prefers recognizable brands when creating a brand identity.

 Apart from picking the appropriate colors, it is vital that you apply them correctly for the best result.
+Here is an article to understand the color theory and how it can help your brand.

 If you notice that your site has a high bounce rate, or your CTA button is not getting enough reaction from visitors on your site, perhaps it is time to review the design of your website taking into consideration the importance of colors and how to incorporate them.